 Employee or former employee seeking to obtain personal records

-If you are an employee or a former employee and are seeking to obtain your personal records, you should contact our People and Culture team via our switchboard, Tel: 020 7783 2000
+If you are an employee or a former employee and are seeking to obtain your personal records, please email our People & Culture Team on the following email address: [email protected]

 Requests from solicitors

 A patient can authorise their solicitor to make a request for the information we hold which are treated as if they were made from the patient themselves – the solicitors are effectively acting on the patient’s behalf.